LoginRadius/engineering-portal/content/guest-post/vim-level-up/index.md

 :g/print/norm I#
 ```

 The global command can be coupled with macros using _norm_, which means you can apply a macro to certain lines matching the regex given.
-This was enough to blow my mind, and it made the time I spent reading about vim worthy.
+This was enough to blow my mind, and it made the time I spent reading about Vim worthy.

 Here's the syntax for using macros with global commands: